cartesi/docs/docs/compute/logger_drive.md

 - **`loggerIpfsPath`** identifies an object path in IPFS that remotely stores the same data identified by `loggerRootHash`.

 Although IPFS is a decentralized storage framework, it is vital to understand that it cannot by itself offer the security guarantees necessary for validating an off-chain computation.
-This is known as the *data availability problem*, and basically boils down to the fact that with IPFS the on-chain code cannot ensure that all participating parties have proper access to the data.
+This is known as the _data availability problem_, and basically boils down to the fact that with IPFS the on-chain code cannot ensure that all participating parties have proper access to the data.
 In other words, a malicious party could always simply remove access to the IPFS file and prevent other parties from performing a computation.

-Cartesi Compute provides a solution to this problem by always providing the Logger Service as a *fallback* mechanism.
+Cartesi Compute provides a solution to this problem by always providing the Logger Service as a _fallback_ mechanism.
 As such, if any party challenges the availability of IPFS-stored data, Cartesi Compute will notify the drive's provider node and ask it to submit it to the blockchain.
 Once the data is on-chain, there can no longer be any debate over its availability.
 If the provider node fails to upload the data, the computation will fail and the provider will be blamed.
-The DApp developer can decide about the appropriate consequences of a failure of this kind.
+The dApp developer can decide about the appropriate consequences of a failure of this kind.

 On the other hand, in the vast majority of cases in which the parties cooperate, the drive's contents will indeed be available on IPFS and all nodes will be capable of validating the computation with that data.
-This way, mass usage of large input drives for Cartesi Compute DApps becomes viable and cost-effective in practice, opening the door for a much wider range of applications.
+This way, mass usage of large input drives for Cartesi Compute dApps becomes viable and cost-effective in practice, opening the door for a much wider range of applications.